Best Car Insurance for High-Risk Drivers

 Travelers offer unique protections like new car replacement coverage for the first five years of ownership, accident forgiveness, and minor violation forgiveness.
 Along with the benefit of being absolved of their infractions, drivers may rest easy knowing that their new vehicle is covered for several years.
 Travelers offer lower rates than the national average and most competitors, despite not being the most affordable choice for drivers with a history of accidents.

-Moreover, the average auto insurance premium after an accident is $3,370, while the average premium for all drivers is $3,017.
-Drivers with a history of accidents may benefit substantially from Travelers, but it is critical to consider all coverage options and customer support.
-Obtaining personalized quotes to assess how much coverage will cost is also beneficial for drivers.
+Moreover, the average rate for auto insurance after an accident is $3,370, whereas the average premium for all drivers is $3,017.
+Drivers with a history of accidents might benefit greatly from Travelers, but it’s crucial to take into account all the information on coverage and customer support.
+Getting customized quotes to determine how much coverage would cost is also advantageous for drivers.

 Westfield